nickolasalcazar/Checkers/README.md

 ## Credit

 This project is a fork of [Ryan Branco](https://github.com/RyanBranco)'s repo "[Checkers](https://github.com/RyanBranco/Checkers)".
-Branco's repo is credited for the underlying logic of the checkers app.
-I programmed the game's online functionality and added additional styling.
+Branco's repo is credited for the underlying logic of the Checkers app.
+I programmed the game's online functionality and additional styling.